 Your mortgage interest and real estate taxes may be your biggest deductions, but don’t forget:

-§ Medical expenses; in addition to what you’ve spent on doctors, hospitals, and medicines, other possibilities are health insurance premiums, prescription eyeglasses and contacts, hearing aids, medical transportation, equipment for disabled people, and nursing home expenses
+- Medical expenses: includes doctors, hospitals, medicines, health insurance premiums, prescription eyeglasses and contacts, hearing aids, medical transportation, equipment for disabled people, and nursing home expenses.

-§ State and local income taxes, include; Real Estate taxes, state withholdings, state disability insurance, and personal property taxes like car registrations.
-Thus total is limited to $10,000.00
+- State and local income taxes: real estate taxes, state withholdings, state disability insurance, and personal property taxes like car registrations.
+Thus total is limited to $10,000.

-§ Charitable contributions and property donated to charitable organizations, including household items donated to Goodwill and similar charities
+- Charitable contributions: including property donated to charitable organizations and household items donated to Goodwill and similar charities

 Tax preparation fees and individual moving expenses are no longer deductible on your tax return.